DanielRivni/myshell/README.md

-# README: Task 1
+# Task 1:myshell
 ## Introduction
 This task is about implementation of a shell program named "myshell".

-to compile and use the programs you can compile: myshell
+to compile and use the program you can compile: make myshell
 - can also use "make all" ,"make clean".
-- this program was made in unix based(debian)operation system.
+- and to run: ./myshell

 ### Basic Shell:
-This part have the implementation of a shell program named "myshell".
-It has the following features:

-Ability to run CMD tools that exist on the system (by fork + exec + wait) Ability to stop running tool by pressing Ctrl+c, but not killing the shell itself (by signal handler) Ability to redirect output with ">" and ">>" and allow piping with "|", at least for 2 following pipes.
-Ability to stop itself by "exit" command.
+This program is a custom shell implemented in C called "myshell", providing various features such as command execution, piping, redirection, command history, variable management, and flow control.

 ### Usage: